drug-design/course/docs/chapters/adme-properties.md

 ### Challenge of R&#38;D Planning

- A reliable filter for selecting good candidate drugs for development would result in enormous time and cost savings for R&#38;D. Pharmaceutical companies try to move ADME evaluations into early discovery stages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/challenge-rampd-planning-f9dbc98a'><i class='fa fa-play' aria-hidden='true'></i></button> A reliable filter for selecting good candidate drugs for development would result in enormous time and cost savings for R&#38;D. Pharmaceutical companies try to move ADME evaluations into early discovery stages.
 Their approach is to develop more advanced experimental and in silico ADME models.
 Ideally, ADME evaluations should be conducted in parallel with activity and selectivity assays to enable all properties to be optimized simultaneously.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[in silico]: means using silicon-based computer technologies to perform simulations, modeling and experiments